 CHPPN® of the Year Award Recipient

-The annual Certified Hospice and Palliative Pediatric Nurse of the Year Award presented by the Hospice and Palliative Credentialing Center recognizes the work of all hospice and palliative pediatric nurses from across the country.
+The annual Certified Hospice and Palliative Pediatric Nurse of the Year Award presented by the Hospice and Palliative Credentialing Center recognize the work of all hospice and palliative pediatric nurses from across the country.

 Danielle Marcello, MSN RN-BC

 Modern Healthcare Excellence in Nursing 2017 Rising Star Award